Kong/terraform-provider-kong-gateway/docs/resources/plugin_ai_response_transformer.md

 Required:

 - `llm` (Attributes) (see [below for nested schema](#nestedatt--config--llm))
-- `prompt` (String) Use this prompt to tune the LLM system/assistant message for the returning proxy response (from the upstream), adn what response format you are expecting.
+- `prompt` (String) Use this prompt to tune the LLM system/assistant message for the returning proxy response (from the upstream), and what response format you are expecting.

 Optional: